 Last night our family gathered for Thanksgiving.
-We were three women, nine men, a 10-year-old girl, a 9-month-old girl, and three beloved dogs.
-As is the long-held tradition of the young man hosting the evening in his family home, we went around the table and each took our turn to say what we wanted to give thanks for.
+To honour the long-held tradition of the young man hosting the evening in his family home, we went around the table and each took our turn to say for what we wanted to give thanks.

 In essence, the sum total of our expressions of gratitude revealed an acknowledgement of how blessed we all feel to have created this family, where everyone is allowed to be who they are without pretence.
 With this acknowledgement came the understanding that when we are each allowed to be ourselves, then all else has the potential to find its rightful place in our lives: harmonious health, sustainable wealth, and purposeful living.